-Brand protection is critical for most small businesses.
+Small businesses have a lot to worry about, but brand protection should not be one of them.
 Imagine this – you start a sandwich shop on the main drag of Greenville} called “Tommy Tequila’s Good Eats” and you spend decades building your reputation.
 Your customers know your business and know your brand, but you don’t federally register your brand’s name.
-Then, you happen to go to Vegas for the weekend, and you find a new pub with the same exact name as your business.
-Sadly, your options for enforcement and protection would be limited since you have no federal protection for your brand’s name and the Vegas diner is across state lines.
-Another tricky scenario is what to do if you start a business using a name that was already trademarked by another company.
+Then, you happen to go to Vegas for the weekend, and you find a brand new diner with the same exact name as your business.
+Without federal trademark protection, you are limited when it comes to enforcement and protection, meaning there’s little you could do to stop the Vegas restaurant from using your name.
+Another tricky scenario is what to do if you start a business using a name that was already trademarked by another organization.

 3. INFRINGEMENT STRATEGY.

-Trademark Lawyer Brian Russ is Available to Serve Greenville} Creatives
+Trademark Attorney Brian Russ is Here to Serve Greenville} Creatives

-The answer is easy – contactconnect with} Brian Russ Law, Inc. today.
+The answer is straightforward – callconnect with} Brian Russ Law, Inc. today.
 We’re fielding inquiries from potential new clients every day.
 Having an lawyer on your team to protect your name can help you avoid costly mistakes and give you invaluable peace of mind.